pipobscure/pipobscure/temporal-2019-10/README.md

 # `Temporal`
 ## Objects & Decisions

- - `Absolute`: An absolute point on the posix timeline
+ - `Absolute`: An absolute point on the timeline
  - `DateTime`: A human representation of untethered date & time
    - `Date`: The date aspect of a `DateTime`
      - `YearMonth`: A partial aspect of a `Date`